Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: The Econometric Approach

+Given our objective of assessing whether an unobserved factor influences the polychotomous choice, we jointly consider the models in Equations \ref{major} and \ref{marriage}.
+Joint estimation of these equations enables us to analyze the covariance matrix of the error terms associated with the binary outcome and the polychotomous choice models.
+Since the influence of unobservable factors is captured within these error terms, the structure of their covariance matrix is central to our subsequent analysis.

-Given our interest in whether or not unobserved marriage prospects affect college major choice, in this section we consider the models for major choice in Equation \ref{major} and for marriage outcome in Equation \ref{marriage} jointly.
-Towards this end, for college major choice, we define a polychotomous variable $I_i$ based on the multinomial choice model in Equation \ref{major}.
-This variable takes values $1$ to $J$, and $I_i=j^*$ if major $j^*$ is chosen.
+Towards this end, we define a variable $I_i$ based on the polychotomous choice model in Equation \ref{major}.
+This variable takes values from $1$ to $J$, and $I_i=j^*$ if alternative $j^*$ is chosen.
 Therefore, $I_i=j^*$ if and only if

-where $y_{ij}= \frac{\E[w_{ij} | z_i]}{ \E[h_{ij} | z_i]} + z_i \beta_j + u_{ij}$ is the latent utility of chosen major $j$ for student $i$.
+where $y_{ij}= x_{1i}\beta_{j} + z_{j}\delta + u_{ij}$ is the latent utility of chosen major $j$ for student $i$.
 Then,

-Equation \ref{polychotomous} shows that we can represent a multinomial choice problem with a single inequality, rather than keeping track of $J$ latent utility equations.
-This simplification further underscores that error terms of multinomial choice models can only be inferred up to a transformation \citep{lee1983generalized,dahl2002mobility}.
+Equation \ref{polychotomous} shows that we can represent a polychotomous choice problem with a single inequality, rather than keeping track of $J$ latent utility equations.
+This simplification further underscores that the error terms of multinomial choice models can only be inferred up to a transformation \citep{lee1983generalized,dahl2002mobility}.

-Ultimately, we will be particularly interested in the covariance matrix of the error terms linked to the binary marital outcome and the polychotomous college major choice model because any potential effects stemming from the unobservable marriage prospect factor are contained in the error terms.
-To advance in this direction, we model the joint distribution of $\epsilon$ and $\xi$ with the eventual goal of recovering the covariance structure of the error terms.
-Also note that, since the unobservables of the major choice and the marriage outcome equations are not necessarily uncorrelated in our model, estimating $\tau_j$ is not trivial and requires exogenous variation in $z$, the variables that affect major choice.

-In order to recover the joint distribution of $\epsilon$ and $\xi$, $F(\epsilon, \xi)$, we first decompose the joint distribution using Sklar's Theorem (\citet{sklar1959distribution}), which says that there exits a unique copula function, $C(\cdot, \cdot)$ such that $F(\epsilon, \xi)= C(F_1(\epsilon), F_2(\xi))$, where $F_1$ and $F_2$ are the marginal distributions of $\epsilon$ and $\xi$ respectively.
-Following \citet{lee1983generalized}, we assume a Gaussian copula.
-Thus, we have that
+To characterize the joint distribution of the unobserved components $(\epsilon,\xi)$, we apply Sklar's Theorem \citep{sklar1959distribution}, which implies that any joint distribution can be decomposed into its marginal distributions and a copula capturing their dependence.
+In particular,

+where $F_1$ and $F_2$ denote the marginal distributions of $\epsilon$ and $\xi$, respectively, and $C(\cdot,\cdot)$ is a copula function.
+Following \citet{lee1983generalized}, we assume a Gaussian copula, which yields
-where $B$ denotes the bivariate normal distribution.
-This distribution assumes that the transformed variables are jointly normal with zero means, unit variances, and covariance (or correlation coefficient because of unit variances) $\boldsymbol{\rho}= ( Cov(\epsilon, \xi_1),\hdots,Cov(\epsilon, \xi_J))$.
-The covariance vector $\boldsymbol{\rho}$ effectively encapsulates the dependence structure inherent within the error terms derived from the transformed latent variables and the binary outcome.